 From time to time, you will have to check and adjust the bed’s level and adjust the Z-offset.
 Below is a brief overview of the process that will give you an idea of what it entails.

 To begin, wipe the nozzle clean with a soft cotton cloth.
 If you notice any hardened plastic around the nozzle, heat it up to the last filament temperature used.
 Once the plastic has softened or melted, wipe it off the nozzle.
 You may need to use a hard brush but work gently to avoid damage.

 The bed must also be cleaned and free of plastic that has stuck to it.
 For a glass bed, use a sharp blade to scrape it off.
 Now remove the bed and wash it with warm soapy water.
 If the bed cannot be removed, you can use isopropyl alcohol to clean it on the printer.

 You can also clean it with a sponge and hot water in the sink.
 If you are clumsy like me, you may risk breaking the glass during the process, so it is always a good idea to have a spare one.

 Before you begin leveling the bed, heat it up to the bed temperature of the filament you will be printing with next.

 To manually level the bed, follow these easy steps:

-- Turn all the screws of the bed (normally 3 or 4 screws) a few times to increase the gap between the bed and nozzle.
+- Turn all the screws of the bed (normally 4 screws) a few times to increase the gap between the bed and nozzle.

 - You will now adjust all four corners of the bed as well as the center using an index card cut out from a standard A4 piece of paper.
 Begin in one corner and slide the index card between the nozzle and the bed.
 Turn the screw closest to the nozzle to close the gap until you feel a slight resistance.
 Repeat this process with the remaining three corners and the middle.
 Once complete, double-check all the spots again to make sure the resistance is still the same.
 If not, repeat the process until the bed is level.